midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 There exists an assurance that the contents of the genesis block accurately reflect Cardano-based data

-## More Information

-## TODOs / open questions
+## Open questions

-What about boot nodes? : Fine to put them into chain spec, the deployment configuration enables putting them in the chainspec before deployment

-Should identity of parties performing setup actions on Cardano be captured (e.g. their public keys)?
+**Should identity of parties performing setup actions on Cardano be captured (e.g. their public keys)?**
-: It remains an open question.

 It does not seem to be worth the effort if there are multiple different wallets involved.
 But it would be a powerful check if only 1 or 2 public keys (sets) perform all setup transactions on Cardano.